-Background-Retirement of REEC\B Model
+Background - Retirement of REEC\B Model

-As renewable penetration increased within the Western Interconnection, the WECC Modeling and Validation Work Group (MVWG) developed generic models for the inverter-based generators.
-The general model structures include the renewable-energy generator/converter (REGC) modules as the interface with the grid, the renewable-energy electrical controls (REEC) modules for the electrical controls of the individual units, and the renewable-energy plant controller (REPC) modules for the plant-level controls.
-The REGC and REPC models are common among many types of inverter-based generators.
-The selection of type of REEC model can vary among wind, solar PV, and energy storage plants.
-Originally, in 2014, the REEC\A model was developed for use for wind turbine generators, and, although it could (and had) been used to model PV inverters, some people within WECC requested and supported the development of the REEC\B model, a simplified version of REEC\A, for modeling solar PV.
-In 2015, the REEC\C model was developed for energy storage.
-As such, most people started using REEC\B for modeling solar PV.
+As the renewable penetration increased within the Western Interconnection, the WECC Modeling and Validation Work Group developed the generic models to model the inverter based generators.
+The general model structures include the renewable-energy generator/converter (REGC) modules as the interface with the grid, the renewable-energy electrical controls (REEC) modules for the electrical controls of the individual units and the renewable-energy plant controller (REPC) modules for the plant level controls.
+The REGC and REPC models are common among different types of inverter-based generators.
+The selection of type of REEC model can vary among wind, solar PV and energy storage plants.
+Originally in 2014 the REEC\A model was developed for use for wind turbine generators, and although it could (and had by some) been used to model PV inverters, some within WECC requested and supported the development of the REEC\B model, a simplified version of REEC\A, for modeling solar PV.
+Later (in 2015) the REEC\C model was developed for energy storage.
+As such, the majority of folks started using REEC\B for modeling solar PV.

 Several disturbance events of large-scale solar PV generation loss occurred since 2017.
-Investigation of these events revealed that many solar PV plants used momentary cessation as a means of ride-through for abnormal voltage conditions.
-Momentary cessation is when no current is put into the grid by the inverters during low- or high-voltage conditions outside the continuous operating ranges.
+Through investigation of these events, it was revealed that many current solar PV plant used momentary cessation as a means of ride-thought abnormal voltage conditions.
+Momentary cessation is when no current is injected into the grid by the inverters during low or high voltage conditions outside the continuous operating ranges.
 Such momentary cessation behaviors cannot be modeled using the REEC\B model approved for solar PV inverters.
-In 2018, the WECC MVWG modified the approval of REEC models to -
+In 2018, the WECC MVWG modified the approval of REEC models to

-- REEC\A for wind, and solar PV, if using momentary cessation - REEC\B for solar PV not using momentary cessation
+- REEC\A for wind, and solar PV if using momentary cessation - REEC\B for solar PV not using momentary cessation

 However, such distinction between the REEC\A and REEC\B models for solar PV inverters may be neglected or cause confusion.
-The REEC\B model, simplified from the REEC\A model, does not have much more benefit or modeling capability than the REEC\A model.
-Therefore, the WECCMVWG approved the retirement of the REEC\B model in April 2019.
+The REEC\B model, simplified from REEC\A model, does not have much benefit or additional modeling capability from REEC\A model.
+Therefore, the WECC MVWG approved the retirement of REEC\B model in April 2019.
 Future submission of the REEC\B model is no longer accepted and the current REEC\B models in the WECC master dynamic file will be converted to REEC\A models.

-Conversion of the REEC\B model to the REEC\A model includes the following:
+Conversion of REEC\B model to REEC\A model includes

-1. For inverters using momentary cessation, the conversion to REEC\A should include properly accounting for momentary cessation setting.
-The REEC\A model has limitations on modeling

-- momentary cessation.
-A new model in development, REEC\D, will be fully capable of modeling momentary cessation. - 2.
-For inverters not using momentary cessation, the conversion could be done by adding parameters required by the REEC\A model.
+- For inverters using momentary cessation, the conversion to REEC\A should include properly accounting for momentary cessation setting.
+The REEC\A model has limitation on modeling momentary cessation.
+A new model, REEC\D, being developed will have the full capability of modeling momentary cessation. - 2) For inverters not using momentary cessation, the conversion could be done by adding parameters required by the REEC\A model.